SyncfusionExamples/EJ2-Document-Editor-Web-Services/Minimal Web API/README.md

 # EJ2 Document editor Services

-We have implemented Minimal Web API approach.
+In this repo, We have implemented [`Minimal Web API`](https://docs.microsoft.com/en-us/aspnet/core/tutorials/min-web-api?view=aspnetcore-6.0&tabs=visual-studio) approach for ASP.Net Core Services.

 ## Prerequisites

 * .Net 6.0
 * Visual Studio 2022 or VS Code

+Please check below this [`link`](https://docs.microsoft.com/en-us/aspnet/core/tutorials/min-web-api?view=aspnetcore-6.0&tabs=visual-studio#prerequisites) to know more about prerequisites.

 ## Available Web API services in EJ2 Document Editor

 * Import
 * SpellCheck
 * SystemClipboard
 * RestrictEditing
 * Save
+* ExportSFDT
+* Export

 ## Import
 In order to import word documents into document editor you can make use of this service call.
 Also you can convert word documents (.dotx,.docx,.docm,.dot,.doc), rich text format documents (.rtf), and text documents (.txt) into SFDT format by using this Web API service implementation.